Bruno-Diego/ci-portfolio2/README.md

 ### Feedback Form

   - The feedback form area contains a brief text with information about the website and it's creator, and asks to the user for a feedback.
-  - The feedback form itself it's composed buy tree fields: Name, E-mail and Message.
+  - The feedback form itself it's composed by three fields: Name, E-mail and Message.
 All the fields are required and after clicking the submit button, the user is redirected to the success page.

 ### Footer